 In addition to a student's own professional liability policy, all students, including registered nurse students, are covered by professional liability insurance through University of Detroit Mercy while they are enrolled in clinical nursing courses.
-The nurse practitioner, clinical nurse specialist, clinical nurse leader, doctorate of nursing practice, or health systems management student is covered by the University of Detroit Mercy malpractice insurance only in clinical practicums that are a part of the educational program of the MSON.
+The nurse practitioner, clinical nurse specialist, clinical nurse leader, doctorate of nursing practice, or nursing and healthcare leadership student is covered by the University of Detroit Mercy malpractice insurance only in clinical practicums that are a part of the educational program of the MSON.